 Indirect execution includes orders which are placed with or transmitted to another party for execution, either on a venue or with another party.
-For indirect orders, USSIM is responsible for ensuring that those orders are in accordance with the client's best interests and thus takes all sufficient steps to obtain to the best possible result for USSL.
+For indirect orders, USSIM is responsible for ensuring that those orders are in accordance with USSL's best interests and thus takes all sufficient steps to obtain Best Execution.
 This generally applies to equities and exchange-traded derivatives orders.
-In such instances, the best execution obligation will fall on the party to whom the orders are transmitted.
+In such instances, the best execution obligation will fall on the party to whom USSIM transmits the order.

-8. Asset Class Considerations
+5.2 Asset Class Considerations

-USSIM executes orders in a wide range of asset classes for its client, which are summarised below.
-These are broadly grouped into seven categories which may include several of the financial instrument classes as defined by MiFID II.
-See Annex B for further details.
+USSIM executes orders in a wide range of asset classes for USSL, which are summarised below.
+These are grouped into seven categories which may include several of the financial instrument classes as defined by MiFID.
+See Annex A for further details.